 The contract he had with the McLaren driver development program made him the youngest ever driver to secure a place in Formula 1.

-Immediate success in Formula 1
+Early success in Formula 1

 Hamilton immediately drew attention in his debut season in Formula 1 by winning second place in the overall standings with only one point less than champion Kimi Raikkonen.
 In the following year he managed to climb to the throne with five wins and 10 podium places.